-- 1) Current Duties: be either - a) Government officials in charge of operations at competition authorities in countries with competition laws already in place; or - b) Government officials in charge of drafting comprehensive competition laws, or competition advocacy in countries without comprehensive competition laws. - 2) Experience in the relevant field: have more than 5 years' experience in the above mentioned field. - 3) Educational Background: be a graduate of university or the equivalent. - 4) Language: have a competent command of spoken and written English which is

-- equal to TOEFL iBT 100 or more (Please attach an official certificate for English ability such as TOEFL, TOEIC etc).
-This program requires high level of English proficiency for active participation in discussions and presentation. - 5) Health: must be in good health, both physically and mentally, to participate in the program in Japan.
+- 1)Current Duties: be either - a) Government officials in charge of operations at competition authorities in countries with competition laws already in place; or - b) Government officials in charge of drafting comprehensive competition laws, or competition advocacy in countries without comprehensive competition laws. - 2) Experience in the relevant field: have more than 5 years' experience in the above mentioned field - 3) Educational Background: be a graduate of university or the equivalent. - 4) Language: have a competent command of spoken and written English which is equal to TOEFL iBT 100 or more (This program includes active participation in discussions, which requires high competence of English ability.
+Attach an official certificate for English ability such as TOEFL, TOEIC etc, if possible.)
+The country report will also be used to determine the language proficiency of applicant. - 5) Expected to work in the same organization for more than 3 years. - 6) Health: must be in good health, both physically and mentally, to participate in the program in Japan.
 Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus.